hexagontk/hexagon/contributing.md

 You can contribute code or documentation to the framework.
 This document will guide you through the process or picking a task and building the code.

-To know what issues are currently open and be aware of the next features yo can check the [Project Board] at GitHub.
+To know what issues are currently open and be aware of the next features you can check the [Project Board] at GitHub.
 Issues with the [help wanted] tag are recommended for a first time contribution.